Birlingham Village Hall

 Use of the Hall is subject to the Premises Licensing Conditions issued by Wychavon District Council which details the activities and times that specific activities may be carried out.
 A copy of the Licence is displayed on the internal notice board of the Hall and also on this website (premises licence).
 The Hirer shall be responsible for reading and complying with the terms and conditions of the licence in all respects.

-The Hirer is responsible for observing all other regulations appertaining to the premises stipulated by the Fire Authority, the Local Authority, and the Local Magistrates’ Court or otherwise.
+You are responsible for observing all other regulations appertaining to the premises stipulated by the Fire Authority, the Local Authority, and the Local Magistrates’ Court or otherwise.

 Specific points to notice